sontungexpt/url-open/README.md

 This plugin allow you to open url under cursor in neovim without netrw with default browser of your system.

+NOTE: Since I am the linux user so i only test this plugin on linux, if you are using macos or windows and you have any problem with this plugin, please open an issue or create a pull request to fix it

 - [Features](#features)
 - [Installation](#installation)
 - [Configuration](#configuration)